Greenland, which is part of the kingdom of Denmark, is both the largest island in the world and the least densely populated country in the world.

 - Marco is a form of the ancient Roman name Marcus, which is likely derived from the name of the Roman god Mars.

-Two years earlier, in 2019, the top names in Greenland were Naja/Nina (tie) and Liam/Inuk (tie).
+Two years earlier, in 2019, the top names in Greenland were Naja and Nina for girls, and Liam and Inuk for boys.

-Sources: Greenland in Figures – Statistics Greenland (2022 PDF), Nordic Names, Behind the Name
+Sources: Greenland in Figures – Statistics Greenland (2022 PDF), Nordic Names, Behind the Name, Search Names – Oqaasileriffik

 Image: Adapted from Flag of Greenland (public domain)